verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

    ```
    This environment variable is used in subsequent steps.

-1. To change their placement, patch the `hello-helidon` multicluster resource.
+1. To change their placement, patch the `hello-helidon` multicluster application configuration.
    ```shell
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN patch mcappconf hello-helidon-appconf \
        -n hello-helidon \
        --type merge \
        --patch "$(cat $CHANGE_PLACEMENT_PATCH_FILE)"
    ```
-1. To verify that their placement has changed, view the multicluster resource.
+1. To verify that its placement has changed, view the multicluster resource.
    ```shell
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN get mcappconf hello-helidon-appconf \
        -n hello-helidon \